howjack/howjack/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m a autodidact improving my development skills.
+:books: I’m improving my development skills.

 :outbox_tray: 2021 Goals: create a new projects and find a job.